 Coronary artery bypass operations have become the gold standard to restore health and vigor to people suffering from coronary artery disease.
-The surgeons of the Nebraska Heart Institute perform single-vessel as well as multi-vessel bypass procedures to channel blood flow to coronary arteries.
+The surgeons of the CHI Health Clinic Heart Institute perform single-vessel as well as multi-vessel bypass procedures to channel blood flow to coronary arteries.

 During traditional heart bypass surgery, a heart-lung machine is used to provide circulatory function.
-Since 1997, in addition to this traditional method, the surgeons of NHI have been performing the procedure off-pump.
+Since 1997, in addition to this traditional method, the surgeons of the Heart Institute I have been performing the procedure off-pump.
 By utilizing specialized stabilizing devices, surgeons can work on specific areas of the heart while the rest of the heart continues to beat and provide support to the patient.
 Benefits of this procedure include faster recovery time and less chance of infection, neurological disorders, and blood clots.

 Transmyocardial revascularization (TMR)

 Transmyocardial revascularization (TMR) is another procedure surgeons may utilize to restore blood flow to the heart and relieve chest pain.
 The procedure, which involves a laser to create new channels, may be used in place of or in addition to traditional bypass.

 In addition to cardiac abnormalities, surgeons at the Heart Institute treat peripheral vascular diseases.
 Atherosclerosis occurs in the peripheral arteries as well as the coronary arteries.
 To aid surgeons in identifying the amount and location of blockages, Doppler ultrasound testing is performed.
 Arms, legs, and carotid arteries are evaluated to determine the speed and direction of blood flow.